surniaulula/wpsso/readme.txt

 **Version 13.0.0 (2022/08/24)**

 * **New Features**
-	* The integration modules for active plugins have been moved to the WPSSO Core Standard edition:
+	* Integration modules for active plugins have been moved to the WPSSO Core Standard edition:
 		* All in One SEO Pack
 		* Co-Authors Plus
 		* Easy Digital Downloads